DeanKelly751/MCD-Pipeline-/README.md

 You’ll need a Kind installed on your machine.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

+You will also need to make some changes PDLC topology.
+Follow the instructions [here](https://gitlab.eclipse.org/eclipse-research-labs/codeco-project/privacy-preserving-decentralised-learning-and-context-awareness-pdlc/pdlc-integration#installation)

 ### Running on the cluster

 1. Build and push your image to the location specified by `IMG`: